-- 8.3 Members in Public Practice shall exercise care in providing a fixed fee or unconditional quote to director(s) or Debtor prior to accepting an Appointment as this may be perceived to restrict the proper conduct of the Administration.
-Where a fixed fee or unconditional quote is provided, the Member shall not ask the Approving Body for approval of Professional Fees greater than the fixed fee or unconditional quote. - 8.4 Members in Public Practice should obtain the director(s) or Debtors acknowledgement of the information provided under 8.1 and 8.2 prior to accepting the Appointment. - 8.18.5 A Member in Public Practice shall only claim Professional Fees and Expenses in respect of Professional Services performed or to be performed for an Administration which are necessary and proper. - 8.6 The term 'necessary' in paragraph 8.52 means professional work that is: - directly connected with the Administration; and - performed in accordance with the duties of the Appointment and Professional Standards. - 8.7 The term 'proper' in paragraph 8.5 means professional work that is performed in an effective and efficient manner in an Administration. - 8.8 A Member in Public Practice shall claim as Professional Fees, and not as Expenses, any fees for Insolvency Services provided by the Member, the Member's Firm, a Network Firm or a third party to an Administration.
-Where the Member, the Member's Firm or a Network Firm provides Professional Services, other than Insolvency Services, the fees in respect of those services shall be claimed as Professional Fees. - 8.9 A Member in Public Practice shall use the Member's commercial judgement, adopting the perspective of, and acting with the same care as, a reasonable person when incurring Expenses for the Administration. - 8.10 A Member in Public Practice who has accepted an Appointment, other than as a Controller or a Trustee, shall obtain court approval when the Member makes a claim in respect of Professional Fees for any pre-appointment work performed in respect of an Appointment. - 8.108.11 A Member in Public Practice who has accepted an Appointment shall not claim as an Expense any disbursements that were incurred prior to the date of Appointment. - 8.12 A Member in Public Practice shall not enter into an arrangement to receive a Contingent Fee for Insolvency Services if that arrangement: - impairs the Member's Independence; - results in the receipt of a Contingent Fee for performing professional work that the Member is required to complete under the relevant legislation governing an Appointment; - is inconsistent with the fiduciary obligations of the Member; or - results in the perception that the Member is acting in the Member's interests, rather than in the best interests of the creditors. - 8.13 When considering whether a proposed Contingent Fee arrangement in a particular Administration meets the requirements of paragraph 8.128, a Member in Public Practice shall consider the following:
+- 8.1 A Member in Public Practice performing an Administration shall be remunerated for such service by way of Professional Fees in accordance with Section 240 Fees and other Types of Remuneration of the Code, subject to the limitations in paragraph 4.11. - 8.2 A Member in Public Practice shall only claim Professional Fees and Expenses in respect of Professional Services performed or to be performed for an Administration which are necessary and proper. - 8.3 The term 'necessary' in paragraph 8.2 means professional work that is: - directly connected with the Administration; and - performed in accordance with the duties of the Appointment and Professional Standards. - 8.4 The term 'proper' in paragraph 8.2 means professional work that is performed in an effective and efficient manner in an Administration. - 8.5 A Member in Public Practice shall claim as Professional Fees, and not as Expenses, any fees for Insolvency Services provided by the Member, the Member's Firm or a third party to an Administration.
+Where the Member or the Member's Firm provides Professional Services, other than Insolvency Services, the fees in respect of those services shall be claimed as Professional Fees. - 8.6 A Member in Public Practice shall use the Member's commercial judgement, adopting the perspective of, and acting with the same care as, a reasonable person when incurring Expenses for the Administration. - 8.7 A Member in Public Practice who has accepted an Appointment, other than as a Controller, shall obtain court approval when the Member makes a claim in respect of Professional Fees for any pre-appointment work performed in respect of an Appointment.

-- funds available to the Administration; - funding from alternative sources such as creditors or a litigation funder; - the costs of the alternative sources of funds in comparison to the Contingent Fee arrangement; - the risk associated with the tasks to be undertaken for the Contingent Fee; and - the appropriateness of the amount of the proposed Contingent Fee in relation to the nature of the Administration and the risk associated with the task to be undertaken. - 8.14 Where a Member in Public Practice enters into an arrangement to receive a Contingent Fee for Insolvency Services, the Member shall obtain approval from the Approving Body prior to commencement of Professional Services after having disclosed the following information: - details of the arrangement including the nature of the contingency and how achievement of the contingency will be assessed; - the Member's remuneration in the event the contingency is or is not achieved; - when the Member's remuneration is expected to be drawn; and - except in the case of an Appointment as a Controller, why the arrangement to receive a Contingent Fee is in the best interest of the creditors. - 8.15 A Member in Public Practice who has accepted an Appointment, other than an Appointment as a Controller, shall provide the following information in the first communication to the creditors: - the methods that may be used to calculate Professional Fees; - the basis upon which Professional Fees will be charged for the Administration; and - why the Member considers that the chosen method is suitable for the Administration; - information that details on the classes of Expenses that may be charged to the Administration; and - the basis foref recovery of Expenses charged directly by the Firm. - 8.16 Except in the case of an Appointment as a Controller, where the basis upon which Professional Fees for the Administration is time based a Member in Public Practice shall provide the creditors with the following additional information: - the scale of rates that will be used; and - a best estimate of the costs of the Administration to completion, or to a specified milestone.
+- 8.8 A Member in Public Practice shall not enter into an arrangement to receive a Contingent Fee for Insolvency Services if that arrangement: - impairs the Member's Independence; - results in the receipt of a Contingent Fee for performing professional work that the Member is required to complete under the relevant legislation governing an Appointment; - is inconsistent with the fiduciary obligations of the Member; or - results in the perception that the Member is acting in the Member's interests, rather than in the best interests of the creditors. - 8.9 Subject to paragraph 8.8, where a Member in Public Practice enters into an arrangement to receive a Contingent Fee for Insolvency Services, the Member shall obtain approval from the Approving Body prior to commencement of Professional Services after having disclosed the following information: - details of the arrangement including the nature of the contingency and how achievement of the contingency will be assessed; - the Member's remuneration in the event the contingency is or is not achieved: - why the arrangement to receive a Contingent Fee is in the best interest of the creditors (except where the appointment is as a Controller); and - when the Member's remuneration is expected to be drawn. - 8.10 A Member in Public Practice who has accepted an Appointment, other than an Appointment as a Controller, shall provide the following information in the first communication to the creditors: - the methods that may be used to calculate Professional Fees; - the basis upon which Professional Fees will be charged for the Administration; and - why the Member considers that the chosen method is suitable for the Administration. - 8.11 Where the basis upon which Professional Fees for the Administration will be charged is time based, a Member in Public Practice shall provide the creditors with the following additional information: - · the scale of rates that will be used; and - a best estimate of the costs of the Administration to completion, or to a specified milestone.